Skip to main content

 5//!
 Computes the checksum by simultaneously scanning forward for free blocks and

-6//! backwards for files.
+6//! backward for files.
 No memory is allocated which makes it very fast.

 7//!